asethii/CSV-query/README.md

 # CSV-query
-Fetch a CSV and use Javascript and HTML to do a simple query of the data
+Fetch a CSV and use Javascript and HTML to do a simple query of the data by passing a key and returning a value.
+In this case, passing a ZIP code value and returning a time value.